 not_home whenever the beacon is entered or exited outside of a zone, otherwise, it will be set to the name of the zone.

-To make Geofency work better with the proximity component, you should enable the ‘Send Current Location’ feature in the Webhook configuration screen.
+To make Geofency work better with the proximity integration, you should enable the ‘Send Current Location’ feature in the Webhook configuration screen.
 This ensures that the current GPS coordinates are included in exit events instead of the coordinates of the (center of) the zone that was exited.